hzhou715/722-final-project-Planning-and-Acting-for-Least-Effort-Biking-Routes-in-a-City-Grid/README.md

 If there is a newly blocked cell in the city grid, how do different strategies react to changing conditions?

 ### 1.2 Comparison
-We compare **Run-Lazy-Lookahead** (reactive replanning) and **Run-Full-Lookahead** (proactive replanning) against baseline strategies including greedy heuristics, random walk, and no replanning.
+We compare **Run-Lazy-Lookahead** (reactive replanning) and **Run-Lookahead** (proactive replanning) against baseline strategies including greedy heuristics, random walk, and no replanning.
 We expect Run-Lookahead to replan more and achieve lower total cost, while Run-Lazy-Lookahead plans faster but may yield higher cost.

 ---